Relative vanishing theorems for $\mathbf{Q}$-schemes: Relative vanishing and injectivity theorems for klt pairs

 which satisfies the hypotheses of Claim \ref{claim:km265}.
 By the inductive hypothesis, there exists a finite surjective morphism $W \to X_2$ satisfying the conclusion of Claim \ref{claim:km265} for $X_2$.
-The composition $W \to X_2 \to X$ then satisfies the conclusion of Claim \ref{claim:km265} for $X$. \end{proof} The special case in Step \ref{step:kvvanishingsncfbigsa} now follows by constructing a finite surjective morphism $p\colon Z \to X$ as in Claim \ref{claim:km265}, in which case we have an injection
+The composition $W \to X_2 \to X$ then satisfies the conclusion of Claim \ref{claim:km265} for $X$. \end{proof} We now apply the finite surjective morphism $p\colon W \to X$ constructed in Claim \ref{claim:km265} to prove the special case in Step \ref{step:kvvanishingsncfbigsa}.
+To prove the vanishing in Step \ref{step:kvvanishingsncfbigsa}, we have an injection